-Direct premiums in 2016 increased in comparison to 2015 largely due to the increase in the number of new policies issued in recent periods.
-The change in ceded premiums primarily includes approximately \$54.6 million in higher non-level YRT reinsurance ceded premiums as business not subject to the IPO coinsurance transactions ages, partially offset by approximately \$48.4 million in lower coinsurance ceded premiums due to the run-off of business subject to the IPO coinsurance transactions.
-The sustained impact of growth in direct premiums and the run-off of business subject to the IPO coinsurance transactions resulted in net premiums growing faster than direct premiums.
+Direct premiums grew in 2017 from 2016 primarily due to the increase in the number of new policies issued and growth in the in-force book of business.
+The change in ceded premiums includes \$46.8 million in higher non-level YRT reinsurance ceded premiums as business not subject to the IPO coinsurance transactions ages, largely offset by \$44.9 million in lower coinsurance ceded premiums due to the run-off of business subject to the IPO coinsurance transactions.
+The continued impact from the increase in direct premiums combined with the minimal change in ceded premiums caused net premiums to grow at a higher rate than direct premiums.
+Additionally, beginning in 2017, policies reaching the end of their initial level term period are no longer ceded under the IPO coinsurance transactions, which further contributed to the increase in net premiums.